MikeWang0731/OpenCloudPilot/README.en.md

 ### Configuration File

 Copy `config.example.yaml` to `config.yaml` and modify the corresponding configurations.
+The configuration file uses YAML format and is loaded and parsed by the `Settings` class.

 ## Deployment Methods